-Welcome to the Marine Corps.
+Welcome to the military.

 Time passed, and my once-civilian boyfriend became my lean and green Marine husband.
 I’ll never forget the swordsman at our wedding who whacked me on my backside with a drill-instructor-firm, “Welcome to the Marine Corps, Mrs. Harrington!”